-Should Baby Have A Nap Schedule?
+Should Baby Have a Nap Schedule?

-It all depends on the age of baby.
+It all depends on baby’s age.